WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 It is just a copy of previous implementation so it won't be explained here.

 To calculate the magnitude spectrum we just need to add an additional operator call, we'll do that via [map operation](https://wavebeans.io/docs/api/operations/map-operation.html).
-The idea is for every complex number calcualte its absolute value. `ComplexNumber` type in WaveBeans has built-in function `abs()` that's doind that.
+The idea is for every complex number calcualte its absolute value. `ComplexNumber` type in WaveBeans has built-in function `abs()` that's doing that.

 ```kotlin
 val x = listOf(1, 2, 3, 4)                                         // 1